-This report also includes measures that indicate if a disease or condition is being managed according to current professional knowledge.
+This report also includes a measure that indicate if a disease or condition is being managed according to current professional knowledge.
 Managing chronic conditions appropriately is an important part of health care quality because it prevents further complications in populations living with the condition.
-Condition management measures include:
+The condition management measure included in this report is: